MapAnything: Universal Feed-Forward Metric 3D Reconstruction

 \subsection{Encoding Images \& Geometric Inputs}

-Given the $N$ visual inputs and optional dense geometric inputs, we first encode them into a common latent space.
-For images, we use DINOv2 (Apache 2.0) \cite{oquab2023dinov2}.
-Amongst a wide variety of pre-trained options, such as CroCov2 \cite{WeinzLLCABCACR2023}, DUSt3R's image encoder \cite{WangLCCR2024}, RADIO \cite{RanziHKM2024, HeinrRHLKTCM2025}, and random-init linear patchification, we find DINOv2 to be optimal in terms of downstream performance, convergence speed, and generalization (especially when finetuned with a small learning rate).
-We use the final layer normalized patch features from DINOv2 ViT-L, $F_\text{I} \!\in\! \R^{1024 \times H/14 \times W/14}$.
+Given $N$ visual inputs and optional dense geometric inputs, we first encode them into a common latent space.
+For images, we use DINOv2 (Apache 2.0) \cite{OquabDMVSKFHMEABGHHLMRSSXJMLJB2024}.
+Among a wide variety of pre-trained options, such as CroCov2 \cite{WeinzLLCABCACR2023}, DUSt3R's image encoder \cite{WangLCCR2024}, RADIO \cite{RanziHKM2024, HeinrRHLKTCM2025}, and random-init linear patchification, we find DINOv2 to be optimal in terms of downstream performance, convergence speed, and generalization (especially when fine-tuned with a small learning rate).
+We use the $24$th layer normalized patch features from DINOv2 ViT-G, $F_\text{I} \!\in\! \R^{1536 \times H/14 \times W/14}$.

 \coolname can also encode other geometric quantities.
 Before feeding these geometric quantities to our network, we factorize them to enable training and inference across both metric and up-to-scale quantities.
+To support use cases where only rotation or translation might be individually present (for e.g., IMU \& GPS priors) and to deal with the entanglement of translation with scale, we encode rotation and translation separately.
+Furthermore, since we don't assume depth \& pose to always be provided together as input, we decouple their normalization (note that this is separate from the training objective where we normalize predicted depth \& pose together since we want multi-view consistency).

 In particular, when provided, the ray depths are first decoupled into average per-view depth $\hat{z}_{di} \!\in\! \R^+$ and normalized ray depths $\hat{D}_i / \hat{z}_{di}$.
 Furthermore, when translations $\hat{\mathcal{T}}$ are provided, \coolname computes the pose scale as the average distance to the world frame, $\hat{z}_\text{p} \!=\! \frac{1}{\abs{S_t}} \sum_{i\in{S_t}} \lVert \hat{T}_i \rVert$.
 This pose scale is used as the same input for all frames with input translation and is also used to get the normalized translations $\hat{T}_i / \hat{z}_\text{p}$.
-Since we are interested in effectively exploiting the metric scale information from geometric inputs (\cref{fig:qual_geometric_inputs}), \coolname{} only uses the pose scale and depth scales when the poses and depths provided for specific frames are metric.
-Since the metric scale values can be large and drastically vary across scene sizes, we log-transform scales before encoding them.
+Since we are interested in effectively exploiting the metric scale information from geometric inputs, \coolname{} only uses the pose scale and depth scales when the poses and depths provided for specific frames are metric.
+Furthermore, the metric scale values can be large and drastically vary across scene sizes, hence, we log-transform scales before encoding them.